decentraland/adr/content/ADR-134-new-friend-request.md

   participant kernel

-note left of renderer: during the session note right of kernel: an user send us a\nfriend request kernel-->renderer: AddUserProfilesToCatalog(addUserProfilesPayload) kernel->renderer: AddFriendRequest(friendRequestPayload) note left of renderer: create a new entry in\nthe RECEIVED requests list note left of renderer: add a new entry in\nthe notifications panel
+note left of renderer: during the session note right of kernel: an user send us a friend request kernel-->renderer: AddUserProfilesToCatalog(addUserProfilesPayload) kernel->renderer: AddFriendRequest(friendRequestPayload) note left of renderer: create a new entry in the RECEIVED requests list note left of renderer: add a new entry in the notifications panel
 ```

 ## Accept a Friend Request